top of page

 Payton Colantonio

 Meet Payton!
 Q: Why did you join NIED?
 A: I spearheaded the creation of NIED’s National Youth Council because I recognized the critical need to empower young individuals and provide them with a platform where their voices could be heard, aiming to drive positive change in raising awareness and supporting those affected by eating disorders.
 Q: Where are you in your studies/career?
-A: I am in my final year of medical school at the Medical University for the Americas.
-Alongside my studies, I am privileged to contribute as a published researcher at the Brooklyn Brain & Mind Institute at Interfaith Medical Center in Brooklyn.
+A: I recently graduated with my MD from the Medical University of the Americas and am currently applying to psychiatry residency programs.
+Alongside my clinical training, I have built a strong research foundation, including published work through the Brooklyn Brain & Mind Institute at Interfaith Medical Center in Brooklyn.
+I also serve as a Research Coordinator at the CHEO Research Institute, where I support two clinical studies focused on youth mental health.
 Q: What is your favourite way to de-stress or a self-care activity you enjoy?
 A: One of my favourite ways to de-stress is by experimenting with new recipes in the kitchen, allowing me to express my creativity.
 I also prioritize self-care by spending quality time outdoors with my dog and friends.
 Q: If you could be any animal, which one would you be and why?
 A: I would be a dolphin.
 Known for their intelligence, playfulness, and strong social bonds, dolphins also symbolize compassion and harmony.
 These qualities deeply resonate with me, aligning perfectly with my values of empathy and unity.

 Gabrielle.png